 - In 1954, the Supreme Court deemed racial segregation in public schools unconstitutional in a unanimous decision in the landmark case of Brown v.
 Board of Education.
 Despite the ruling, some southern states refused to comply.

 - The Vietnam War began in November 1955 and lasted for two decades.

 - The Disneyland theme park opened in California in 1955, the same year that “The Mickey Mouse Club” premiered on television.

-- In 1955, Rosa Parks was arrested in Alabama after she refused to give up her bus seat to a white passenger.
+- In 1955, Rosa Parks was arrested in Alabama after bravely refusing to give up her bus seat to a white passenger.
 This was one of many actions that sparked the Civil Rights Movement.

 - American Actress Grace Kelly married Prince Rainier of Monaco in 1956.

-- In 1957, nine African-American students enrolled at Little Rock Central High School and were met with protests and resistance, ultimately being escorted into the school by Federal military troops at the command of President Eisenhower.
+- In 1957, nine African-American students enrolled at Little Rock Central High School.
+They were met with protests and resistance, ultimately being escorted into the school by Federal military troops at the command of President Eisenhower.

-- The Soviet’s launched Sputnik, the first artificial satellite, in 1957 launching the Space Age.
+- The Soviets launched Sputnik, the first artificial satellite launching the Space Age, in 1957.
 The following year, NASA – the National Aeronautics and Space Administration – was formed.

 - In 1959, the Cuban revolution ended and Fidel Castro came into power, creating the first Communist nation in the West.